Gethsemane (The X-Files)

 "Gethsemane" is the twenty-fourth and final episode of the fourth season of the American science fiction television series The X-Files.
 It premiered on the Fox network on May 18, 1997.
 It was directed by R.W.
 Goodwin, and written by series creator Chris Carter.
 "Gethsemane" featured guest appearances by Charles Cioffi, Sheila Larken and Pat Skipper, and introduced John Finn as recurring character Michael Kritschgau.
 The episode helped to explore the overarching mythology, or fictional history of The X-Files.
+"Gethsemane" continued the series' black oil mythology, following the earlier episodes "Piper Maru", "Apocrypha", "Tunguska", "Terma", and "Zero Sum".
 "Gethsemane" earned a Nielsen household rating of 13.2, being watched by 19.85 million people in its initial broadcast.

 The show centers on FBI special agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) who work on cases linked to the paranormal, called X-Files.
 In the episode, Mulder is shown evidence of alien life which may actually be part of a huge government hoax designed to deflect attention from secret military programs.
 Meanwhile, Scully struggles with her cancer in the face of hostility from her brother, who believes she should no longer be working.

 "Gethsemane" was filmed on one of the series' most elaborate and costly sets, replicating an icy mountaintop inside a refrigerated building using real snow and ice.
 Shooting for exterior scenes took place on Vancouver's Mount Seymour, occurring just a week before Duchovny's wedding.
 The episode, which has been described by Carter as pondering "the existence of God", has received mixed responses from critics, with its cliffhanger ending frequently being cited as its main failing.